rwandi-ctf/ctf-writeups/cyberthon2023/flashsale.md

     return {"msg": f"You sold a {request.item}"}
 ```

+so this is just a shop we can post requests to, to buy and sell stuff. cool.

-ok so when user gets initialized we only get 1 point, but we need 10 points to buy a flag :( ...
+but when user gets initialized we only get 1 point, and we need 10 points to buy a flag :( ...

 so we begin looking around for the sussy in the code and theres just a random `await asyncio.sleep(0.1)`, when buying something it checks sufficient points -> waits 0.1s -> adds it